XmYx/ainodes-pyside/README.md

 2. I have an access denied error when downloading the files from huggingface to the user\.cache folder Solution can be to rename the existing folder to allow creating a new one, delete the existing one is kind the same but more agressive also you can use HF_DATASETS_CACHE="/path/to/another/directory" as environment variable to point to a different folder

+# Feature List
+- Deforum as render Backend
+- Deforum like prompt weighting
+- text to image
+- image to image
+- text to video
+- video to video
+- Automatic1111 like prompting

+- seamless for render textures and stuff
+- HiRes Render two phase Hires Rendering
+- multi dimensional Prompting allows to prompt settings with lists of values which then get looped, produses massive amounts of images with different settings
+- multi Model Batch allows your prompt(s) to be rendered with different models in one single run.
+Just prepare run and go get coffee
+- textual inversion
+- VAE
+- hypernetworks
+- karras
+- plotting with XY axis enter a list of values to be used for different settings on X and Y axis to in the end get a grid image showing the results for easy compare
+- plugins A list of plugins exists like training and webcam fun list will grow over time and youre welcome to add your own plugins or a Colab API Server with limited functionality
+- canvas for manual, batched in and outpaint as well as a Batch Hires image to image process
+- model downloads in UI, just search civit AI for a new model, download it and directly start using it, no need to copy files or anything just stay in the tool
+- image lab with many different features most of them are bulk centered like
+- image to text which generates a ascii image of your image (its there mainly for fun)
+- image crop helps you to crop your images for training
+- upscale use realesrgan and gfpgan to upscale and make nicer faces
+- watermark add visible watermarks to your image to prevent theft
+- interrogation make images to prompts with interrogation or clip interrogation
+- aesthetic prediction help to sort your lare amounts of images based on aaesthetic guess from an AI
+- merge models 1.x or 2.x
+- upscale 2.0 its a SD 2.0 feature which is so hungry for VRam that it nearly makes no sense but we added it anyways
+- search for prompts at lexica or kreas getting not only prompts but also sample images
+- as well as search for prompts only text, also use interrogation to get prompts from your holiday photos
+- use an AI to help make better prompts

+All this is hiding behind that very harmless looking UI once you installed it and run it for the first time.
+Click on show / hide options to enable the full power of this UI to help you make more art in less time